szu-ai/safe-driving-drl/README.md

 `car.py` auto-discovers the CARLA egg by scanning `$CARLA_ROOT`, `~/carla`, `~/CARLA_0.9.15`, and related paths — see `_setup_carla_pythonapi()` for the full search order.

-**CARLA server crashes with many NPCs** — Add `--no-rendering`.
+**CARLA server crashes with many NPCs:** Add `--no-rendering`.
 For headless training this is always recommended.

-**Town02 route planner warning** — Reduce route length: `--route-target-length 150`.
+**Town02 route planner warning:** Reduce route length: `--route-target-length 150`.
 Town02 is a smaller map and 200 m routes may not be reachable from all spawn points.

-**Alpha collapses during training** — `log_alpha` is clamped to `min=log(0.01)` automatically after every alpha update.
+**Alpha collapses during training:** `log_alpha` is clamped to `min=log(0.01)` automatically after every alpha update.
 If entropy is very low early on, increase `--start-steps` to ensure a well-populated replay buffer before updates begin.

-**Stuck ego during evaluation** — Stuck detection fires after 18 steps below 1 km/h and applies forced throttle 0.42 for 25 steps.
+**Stuck ego during evaluation:** Stuck detection fires after 18 steps below 1 km/h and applies forced throttle 0.42 for 25 steps.
 If stucks persist, reduce `--npc-max` or increase `--route-target-length`.

-**Reset fails repeatedly** — `robust_reset()` retries up to 5 times with exponential back-off (2 s to 20 s), rebuilding the environment object if needed.
+**Reset fails repeatedly:** `robust_reset()` retries up to 5 times with exponential back-off (2 s to 20 s), rebuilding the environment object if needed.
 Check that the CARLA server process is still alive.

 ---